Melissa Barrera: 2018–2023: Transition to Hollywood

-In 2022, Barrera starred as Sam Carpenter on the fifth Scream film, which was directed by Matt Bettinelli-Olpin and Tyler Gillett.
-The film was released on January 14, 2022.
-It was a huge box-office success that reinvigorated the franchise.
-She then starred in Keep Breathing, a six episode survival drama released on Netflix on June 28, 2022 to negative reviews.
-That same year, the film musical Carmen, co-starring Paul Mescal, was released.
-The film directed by Benjamin Millepied and had its world premiere at the 2022 Toronto International Film Festival.
+In 2022, Barrera starred as Sam Carpenter in the fifth Scream film, which was directed by Matt Bettinelli-Olpin and Tyler Gillett.
+The film was released on 14 January 2022.
+It was a box-office success that reinvigorated the franchise.
+She then starred in Keep Breathing, a six episode survival drama released on Netflix on June 28, 2022.
+That same year, she starred as the title character in Benjamin Millepied's Carmen co-starring Paul Mescal.
+The film had its world premiere at the 2022 Toronto International Film Festival.
 She also starred in Bed Rest, quietly released with limited promotion on Tubi in December 2022.

 In early 2023, Barrera reprised her role as Sam Carpenter in Scream VI, which scored the highest opening weekend of the franchise.